GlucNAc/ZipArchiveManager/README.md

 ### Creating a new ZipArchive

 To create a new zip archive, you can use the `ZipArchiveBuilder` class.
-The `ZipArchiveBuilder` class requires a `ZipArchiveManager` object to manage the storage of the archive.
+The `ZipArchiveBuilder` requires a `ZipArchiveManager` object to manage the storage of the archive.
 The `ZipArchiveBuilder` class provides a fluent interface to add files to the archive.

 ```php
 use GlucNAc\ZipArchiveManager\ZipArchiveBuilder;